renatabiniek/moodbox/README.md

 ### Testing Approach

 The site was tested manually.
-Complete testing plan can be viewed [here](docs/testing/testing.pdf).

 I tested the site regularly during the development process, and was trying to resolve any issues found at that stage before moving to the next feature.
 I was also checking any new additions and changes on several devices available in my household.